Is It Safe To Take Betnesol Injection During Pregnancy?

 So, Betnesol steroid injection is administered in this case to help the lungs develop quickly.
 It is given about 24 hours before the anticipated preterm labor (7).

-1. Premature rupture of membranes: Also known as PROM, this is a situation where the membranes rupture before the completion of 37 weeks, resulting in preterm birth (8).
+1. Premature rupture of membranes: Also known as PROM, this is a situation where the membranes rupture before the completion of 37 weeks of pregnancy, resulting in preterm birth (8).
 The risk is determined through fetal fibronectin test (FFT), where a swab of cervical secretions is tested for fibronectin protein (a protein that secures amniotic sac to the uterus) (9).
 If the test shows positive, Betnesol injection is prescribed.

 protip_icon Quick fact